jfjohnson/terraform-module-template/GETTING_STARTED_GITHUB_ACTIONS.md

 # Getting Started

+## About GitHub Actions
+GitHub Actions enable the automation and execution of software development workflows within a GitHub repository.
+To view the GitHub Actions configured for this repository, please see the [Quality of Code](module-maintainer-guidelines.md#quality-of-code) guideline.

 ## Configuring Workflow Actions
 Terraform GitHub Actions only support running in a single working directory at a time.
 The working directory is set using the `tf_working_dir` input.
 By default, the working directory is set to `.` which refers to the root of the GitHub repository.